A beginner critical reviewer, Simran Singh is a student at Griffith University studying for a Bachelor of Arts degree in Creative Writing.

 The nature versus nurture debate argues what factors or forces shape human behaviour (Heywood 2004, p.17).
 Nature advocates claim the development of humans is predetermined by their DNA.
 Nurture advocates argue humans are influenced by their social environment or experiences (Heywood 2004, p.19).
 The debate of whether humans are naturally competitive or cooperative interrelates with politics, economics and social organisations (Heywood 2004, p.23).

 The “individual” is also a significant concept regarding human nature (Heywood 2004, p.26).
-The argument of the “individual” claims humans have independent identities and are unique (Heywood 2004, p.26-27).
-Supporting the concept of humans being cooperative, the “individual” argument also claims humans naturally believe despite differences, everyone is connected by “their moral worth, their personal identity and their uniqueness” (Heywood 2004, p.27).
+The argument of the individual claims humans have independent identities and are unique (Heywood 2004, p.26-27).
+Supporting the concept of humans being cooperative, the individual argument also claims humans naturally believe, despite differences, that everyone is connected by “their moral worth, their personal identity and their uniqueness” (Heywood 2004, p.27).
 Since there are not any confirmed theories within the human nature debate, what is believed to make up a human’s nature continues to be theoretical.
 Nonetheless, human nature is clearly a concept concerned with the psychological and social qualities that characterise humankind.

-The understanding between people; common feeling, and the formal expression of pity or sorrow for someone else's misfortune.
+Sympathy is the understanding between people, a common feeling, and the formal expression of pity or sorrow for someone else's misfortune.

-An Example of How Sympathy can be used in Human Rights Issues: Refugees
+How Sympathy Can Be Used in Human Rights Issues: Refugees

 Exercising sympathy towards refugees can make a much-needed difference to their lives.
 Due to the fear of terrorism, many Australians recent refugees.
 Because of this, the government can keep refugees in squalor conditions in refugee camps in Manus and Christmas Island.
 If most Australians sympathised with refugees and acknowledged the political strife they try to escape from, mass action could be taken to demand a fairer treatment of refugees.

-According to Dictionary.com, it the objective analysis and evaluation of an issue in order to form a judgement.
-It is mainly the use of facts to come to a conclusion.
+Critical thinking is the objective analysis and evaluation of an issue in order to form a judgement.
+It mainly concerns the use of facts to come to a conclusion.